sahmed19/sahmed19.github.io/_posts/2024-01-28-dijkstra-algorithm-pixel-shader-for-tactics-movement.md

 ---
-title: Dijkstra's Algorithm Pixel Shader for Tactics Movement
+title: "Dijkstra's Algorithm Pixel Shader for Tactics Movement"
 date: 2024-01-28 10:35:00 +0800

 tags:
   - HLSL

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/posts/04_fe-header.jpeg

 excerpt: ""
 ---
 I've been playing Intelligent Systems' *Fire Emblem* games recently.
 It's hard not to appreciate how the tactical movement gives depth and immersion to a Game Map that's visually just a handful of pixels compared to modern game landscapes like *Red Dead Redemption 2* or *Breath of the Wild*.
 Considering units' positioning down to choices between adjacent grid cells gets a player intimately engaging with the game environment.